Frequently Asked Questions

 Q: I’m having trouble accessing the survey on the web.
 Who should I contact?

-A: Please call 877-267-2909 or by email WVmatchsurvey@hsc.wvu.edu
+A: Please email WVmatchsurvey@hsc.wvu.edu

 Q: I was disconnected.
 How can I finish the survey?

-A: Please call 877-267-2909 or by email WVmatchsurvey@hsc.wvu.edu
+A: Please email WVmatchsurvey@hsc.wvu.edu

 Q: How did you get my address?